SimonGoring/neotomadb-manual/tables_chron.rst

   An arbitrary Relative Chronology identification number.

 **AnalysisUnitID (Foreign Key)**
   Analysis Unit identification number.
-Field links to the `AnalysisUnits <#_Table:_AnalysisUnits>`__ table.
+Field links to the :ref:`AnalysisUnits` table.

 **RelativeAgeID (Foreign Key)**
   Relative Age identification number.
-Field links to the `RelativeAges <#_Table:_RelativeAges>`__ lookup table.
+Field links to the :ref:`RelativeAges` lookup table.

 **Notes**
   Free form notes or comments.

+.. _Tephrachronology:

 Tephrachronology
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 This table stores tephrachronologic data.
-The table relates Analysis
-Units with dated tephras in the `Tephras <#_Table:_Tephras>`__ table.
+The table relates Analysis Units with dated tephras in the :ref:`Tephras` table.
 These are tephras with established ages that are used form a chronology.
-The tephras are typically not directly dated at the Site of the Analysis
-Unit, but have been dated at other sites.
-A directly dated tephra, e.g.
-an argon-argon date, belongs in the
+The tephras are typically not directly dated at the Site of the Analysis Unit, but have been dated at other sites.
+A directly dated tephra, e.g. an argon-argon date, belongs in the :ref:`Geochronology` table.
-`Geochronology <#_Table:_Geochronology>`__ table.

 +-------------------------------+----------------+------+-----------------+
 | **Table: Tephrachronology**   |